 \subsection{Overview}

-Motivated by these observations, we introduce \ourmetric, a principled measure of code complexity tailored to large language models.
+Motivated by the limitations of existing metrics, we introduce \ourmetric, a principled measure of code complexity tailored to large language models.
 By organizing entropy-aligned semantic units into a hierarchical representation, \ourmetric goes beyond surface syntactic abstractions and explicitly encodes the semantic composition and branching relations that govern program semantics and shape LLM uncertainty.
-While isolated non-linear constructs are often tractable in isolation, their hierarchical composition induces long-range semantic dependencies and parallel execution contexts, which compound and substantially amplify uncertainty during inference.
+While isolated nonlinear constructs are often tractable in isolation, their hierarchical composition induces long-range semantic dependencies and parallel execution contexts, which compound and substantially amplify uncertainty during inference.
 Consequently, LLM-perceived code complexity cannot be adequately captured by any single structural statistic, but instead arises from the joint interaction between the depth of semantic hierarchies and the density of structurally induced decision points.

-Guided by this formulation, we design \ourmetric through a three-stage procedure.
-First, we decompose programs into semantic units via a hybrid entropy–structure mechanism, and organize them into a semantic compositional hierarchy that explicitly encodes non-linear program semantics (\S~\ref{sec:hierarchy}).
-Next, we extract a set of candidate structural features from this representation—such as compositional level and branching factor—and identify those most predictive of LLM performance through empirical analysis (\S~\ref{sec:features}).
-We then formalize \ourmetric as a weighted aggregation of the selected features (\S~\ref{sec:metric}).
-The detailed algorithm is provided in Appendix~\ref{sec:algorithm}.
-In addition, we develop a theoretical account linking the structure encoded by \ourmetric to LLM inference dynamics, providing insight into its empirical advantages over traditional complexity measures (\S~\ref{sec:theory-main}).
+Guided by this formulation, we construct \ourmetric through a three-stage framework.
+First, we decompose programs into semantic units via a hybrid entropy–structure mechanism, and organize them into a semantic compositional hierarchy that explicitly encodes nonlinear program semantics (\S~\ref{sec:hierarchy}).
+Second, we extract a set of candidate structural features from this representation—such as compositional level and branching factor—and identify those most predictive of LLM performance through empirical analysis (\S~\ref{sec:features}).
+Finally, we formalize \ourmetric as a weighted aggregation of the selected features (\S~\ref{sec:metric}).
+The complete algorithmic procedure is provided in Appendix~\ref{sec:algorithm}.

+Beyond the empirical formulation, we further develop a theoretical interpretation connecting the structure encoded by \ourmetric to the inference dynamics of autoregressive language models.
+This analysis provides insight into why \ourmetric more effectively characterizes LLM-perceived code difficulty than conventional complexity measures (\S~\ref{sec:theory-main}).